Fidelity follows rivals in cutting online trading commissions to zero

 Newer rivals such as Menlo Park, California-based startup brokerage Robinhood have been capturing market share in recent years by offering commission-free stock trades, forcing traditional brokerages to follow suit.

-The firms are able to offer the free trading by selling their customers’ orders to so-called wholesale market makers, such as Citadel Securities and Virtu Financial (VIRT.O), which aim to make a profit on the spread between the bid and the offer on the shares.
+The firms are able to offer the free trading by pushing their customers’ orders to so-called wholesale market makers, such as Citadel Securities and Virtu Financial (VIRT.O), which aim to make a profit on the spread between the bid and the offer on the shares.

 Fidelity said the change will take effect on Thursday for individual investors and Nov.
-4 for investment advisers. (reut.rs/2OCjtrq)
+4 for investment advisers.

 Reporting by C Nivedita in Bengaluru; Editing by Saumyadeb Chakrabarty